10up/Engineering-Best-Practices/_includes/markdown/Migrations.md

 * *SEO*

 	When making changes to data structure, there's always a possibility to negatively impact SEO.
 If proper thought is put into redirects, as mentioned above, that should help mitigate most of this.
 But definitely something that should be thought through and accounted for.

-* *Social*

-	One thing to make sure of when running migrations is to not trigger any social services that might be set up.
-This includes sending posts to Facebook, Twitter or email.
-We don't want to spam subscribers with hundreds, if not thousands of items all in a row, as those items are migrated in.
-There are multiple ways to prevent this from happening and will depend heavily on how the site is set up (i.e. how these social services are powered).
-Make sure as part of the migration plan you account for this.

 * *Time*